Social Welfare & Justice

 Criminal Justice Degree Career Options

-Perhaps you can see yourself in some of these jobs — whether in the courthouse, on patrol or elsewhere.
+Perhaps you can see yourself in some of these jobs — whether in the courthouse, on patrol, or elsewhere.
 The good news is you have options.
 Criminal justice roles can involve enforcing laws, prosecuting criminals, punishing and rehabilitating offenders, and even assisting in court proceedings.
 No matter what aspect you’re interested in, there’s a place for you.

-This is probably the first role that comes to mind when you think of criminal justice careers.
+An officer of the law is probably the first role that comes to mind when you think of criminal justice careers.
 Police officers are vital to keeping local communities safe, as they spend their shifts protecting citizens and their property.
 Their day-to-day duties typically include the following:

 • Responding to emergencies